-The Ministry for the Environment and Natural Resources announced on its web-site 14 December 201621 July 2021 that the preparation of the report was underway and welcomed any early comments the public or stakeholders might have and wanted to put forward.
+The Ministry for the Environment and Natural Resources announced on its website 21 July 2021 that the preparation of the report was underway and welcomed any early comments the public or stakeholders might have and wanted to put forward.
 It also informed that the draft report would be put on the website for comments at a later stage.
 The same day the Ministry sent a letter to environmental NGOs (Non-Governmental Organisations) and other stakeholders with the same information where the NGOs were invited to put forward early comments if they had any.
 The letter also informed that once the draft report would be ready it would be sent out to the NGOs and other stakeholders for comments and a meeting would also be called to discuss the draft.
-At this stage the Government received four response letters, from the Icelandic Environmental Association Landvernd, Iceland Nature Conservation Association, Samorka association of energy and utility companies in Iceland, The Public Health Office in the North West of Iceland as well as one response letter from an individualone response letter, from the Icelandic Environment Association Landvernd.
+At this stage the Government received four response letters, from the Icelandic Environmental Association Landvernd, Iceland Nature Conservation Association, Samorka association of energy and utility companies in Iceland, The Public Health Office in the North West of Iceland as well as one response letter from an individual.

-On 1 September1 February 202117 the draft report was published on the Ministry's web site and samradsgatt.is and asked for comments before 271 SeptemberMarch 20212017.
-The draft report took due account of the development of the implementation of the Aarhus Convention in Iceland since the Government's secondfirst report in 2017May 2014 and also took notice of of the aforementioned response letters.
+On 1 September 2021 the draft report was published on the Ministry's website and samradsgatt.is and asked for comments before 27 September 2021.
+The draft report took due account of the development of the implementation of the Aarhus Convention in Iceland since the Government's second report in 2017 and also took notice of the aforementioned response letters.